 To which I am compelled to respond: Only if you are an idiot.

 Or, perhaps, if you were on the way to your lawyer’s office when you got hit by a bus, and died intestate (without a will), then that makes sense as well.
-Short of those things occurring, no one in America actually pays 45% in estate taxes.
+Short of those things occurring, no one in America actually pays “45 percent” in estate taxes.
 It is simply too easy to avoid paying estate taxes.
 (The top federal rate currently is 40 percent, although in some states the total bill can easily reach the Perkins 45 percent level.)